tanzu-end-to-end/tko-workshop/workshop/content/workshop-overview.md

 Day 0-n,

 - Upgrade Clusters to the latest Kubernetes Version automatically
-- Backup/Restore cluster resorces including persistent volumes
+- Backup/Restore cluster resources including persistent volumes

 This demo will walk you through the important capabilities that are available in Tanzu for Kubernetes Operations.